Volvo V60 Insurance Rates

 Rate estimates by individual coverage type:

-Full coverage includes $500 deductible amounts, liability coverage up to 30/60, and includes uninsured/under-insured motorist coverage.
-Rates are averaged for all states and V60 models.
+Prices include $500 deductible amounts, 30/60 split liability limits, and includes uninsured motorist and medical coverage.
+Rates are averaged for all 50 states and V60 models.

 Price Range by Coverage and Risk

-For the normal driver, prices range go from the cheapest price of $438 for your basic liability-only policy to a high rate of $2,706 for a high-risk driver policy.
+For the normal driver, prices range go from as low as $438 for the bare minimum liability coverage to a high rate of $2,706 for a high-risk insurance policy.

 Price Range by Location

-Where you live has a large influence on car insurance rates.
-Rural areas tend to have more infrequent accident claims than densely populated cities.
+Where you live has a large influence on insurance rates.
+Rural areas tend to have a lower frequency of physical damage claims than larger metro areas.

 The graphic below illustrates how geographic area affects car insurance rates.

-These examples show why all drivers should compare prices based on a specific location and their own driving history, rather than using average rates.
+These examples illustrate why all drivers should compare prices based on a specific location and risk profile, rather than using price averages.

 Use the form below to get customized rates for your location.